-My husband and I didn’t wait very long to start travelling with our kids and have had our fair share of travel highs and lows since they were infants.
+I didn’t wait very long to start traveling with our kids and have had our fair share of travel highs and lows since they were infants.

 1. Use Disposable Bottle Liners

-Disposable Drop In Bottle Liners are useful when you don’t have access to sterilizing equipment or a microwave.
+Disposable Baby Bottle Liners are useful when you don’t have access to sterilizing equipment or a microwave.
 Liners means minimal cleanup time and packing less bottles for your trip.

 2. Choose the Right Formula